William Grindley Craig: Monmouthshire Railway and Canal Company

 For more information about these locomotives, see Locomotives of the Great Western Railway.

 Manchester, Sheffield and Lincolnshire Railway

 Craig worked for the Manchester, Sheffield and Lincolnshire Railway from 1854 to 1859.
 This was Craig's last senior railway appointment, succeeding Richard Peacock of Beyer, Peacock and Company fame.
-On the MS&LR, he attracted a salary of £500/annum plus bonus payments based on savings made.
+On the MS&LR, he attracted a salary of £500 a year, plus bonus payments based on savings made.
 He later became a cost-saving himself when his contract was not renewed following a reorganisation.
 He was replaced by Charles Reboul Sacre, late of the Great Northern Railway, but was retained as a consultant.
 The locomotives Craig added to MS&LR stock comprised: